raumanzug/goifo/README.md

 	              move: []

 `goifo` can handle multiple imap servers.
 Each imap server manages mailboxes.
-Each mailbox this configuration file contains a sequence of instructions.
+For each mailbox this configuration file contains a sequence of instructions.
 Aforementioned configuration file manages one imap server.
 This server manages several mailboxes.
 For two of them, `INBOX` and `Archive`, `goifo` instruct to move or delete emails according to rules